-Starting with this coming fall’s applicants for the 2019 freshman class, the Direct to Major process will ensure that the majority of non-transfer students who receive undergraduate Computer Science degrees from UW will have been admitted directly to the program as freshmen.
+Starting with applicants for the 2019 freshman class, the Direct to Major process will ensure that the majority of non-transfer students who receive undergraduate Computer Science degrees from UW will have been admitted directly to the program as freshmen.

 All freshman applicants who meet UW admissions criteria and who list Computer Science as their first-choice major on their application will be automatically considered for Direct to Major.
 The UW Office of Admissions will offer Direct to Major admission based on a holistic review that includes established criteria and selection guidelines developed in partnership with the Allen School.

 As a result of the expansion of the Direct to Major program, the Allen School’s traditional admission process (UW “pre-major” students applying to CS after completing prerequisites) will no longer be the main pathway to majoring in Computer Science.
 There will be limited space available for students to apply to the major after arriving at UW, which is particularly important for students who discover CS via lower-division courses.
 The admission pathway for transfer students to directly enter the Allen School upon admission to UW will be maintained and, for WA-resident transfer students, expanded.

 This change affects only the Computer Science degree granted by the Allen School through the College of Arts & Sciences.
 The Computer Engineering degree, also offered by the Allen School, is awarded through the College of Engineering and is part of Engineering’s Direct to College program.

 Why are you changing the admission process for Computer Science?
 What problems does the expansion of Direct to Major address?